-On your visit to Cranberry House and the Great Cranberry Island Historical Society, step into the Preble Marr Museum for an insight into island life, enjoy a tasty lunch at Hitty’s Café (with free WiFi), admire the 3 gardens, and explore Sammy Sanford’s cabin, and the public trail to Whistler’s Cove.
+On your visit to Cranberry House and the Great Cranberry Island Historical Society, step into the Preble-Marr Museum for an insight into island life, enjoy a tasty lunch at Hitty’s Café (with free WiFi), admire the 3 gardens, and explore Sammy Sanford’s cabin, and the public trails to Whistler Cove or Preble Cove.
 Especially lucky visitors may arrive during one of the many entertaining and educational events held in the Arts Center.

 Yes, we are open every day (including Saturdays and Sundays) from Memorial through Columbus Day weekend from 10:00-4:00.